m2creates/m2creates-site/src/pages/the-garden.md

 ---
 title: The Garden
 subtitle: >-
-  On Systems  ·  On Capacity  ·  From the Field
+  Systems of Perception
 tldr: >-
-  A collection of notes at different stages of growth, tended over time rather than published and left.
+  A collection of notes on systems of perception at different stages of growth, tended over time rather than published and left.
 slug: the-garden
 date: Last Modified
 datePublish: 2022-03-12